beesbusy/react-native-config/README.md

+**This fork was created in order to make this lib (apparently not maintained anymore?) compatible with RN 0.56 and the new required Android target SDK version (26+).**

 # Config variables for React Native apps

 Module to expose config variables to your javascript code in React Native, supporting both iOS and Android.